 Jerkass: Mostly to Spidey, but there have been instances where he's been obnoxious toward the others too.

-Jerk with a Heart of Gold: Still, he does has his moments where he shows that he cares about the team, and is polite to Aunt May.
+Jerk with a Heart of Gold: Still, he does have his moments where he shows that he cares about the team, and is polite to Aunt May.

 Power Glows: His hands do this when he's in flight mode.